You are here

 While the panel may consider other factors when deciding whether to accept a proposal, these key questions receive the greatest reflection and discussion.

-The panel holds teleconferences most months of the year.
-If your materials are submitted at least one week before a scheduled teleconference, you can expect to hear something from the panel within two weeks.
+The panel meets most months of the year.
+If your materials are submitted at least one week before a scheduled meeting, you can expect to hear from the panel within two weeks.